-It’s always a good idea to have a chat with your real estate agent to see if they believe your upgrades will be worth it — or not.
+It’s always a good idea to have a chat if an upgrade will be worth it — or not.

 10. You have a real estate agent

-You’ve checked off a bunch of concerns on your list and you’re ready to talk with your real estate agent.
+You’ve checked off a bunch of concerns on your list and you’re ready to talk with your real estate agent about your decision to sell your Halifax home.
 If you’re serious about selling you’ve probably already enlisted the help of an agent or are on the hunt.

 A good real estate agent will listen to you and be able to advise you of the best outcome you can achieve.
-They will be able to help you put together a plan for selling and outline all the steps you need to take to get your house listed.
+They will be able to help you put together a plan to sell your Halifax home and outline all the steps you need to take to get your house listed.

-If you have your finances in order, are up-to-date with the current market conditions and are saying yes to a number of these signs, selling could be a very beneficial experience for you and your family for years to come.
+If you have your finances in order, are up-to-date with the current market conditions and are saying yes to a number of these signs, deciding to sell your Halifax home could be a very beneficial experience for you and your family for years to come.

-However…….If you’re worried that it may not be the right time sell than you’re probably right.
+However…….If you’re worried that it may not be the right time sell your Halifax home, then you’re probably right.